Reading-eScience-Centre/coverage-jsapi/Axis.md

 ### .bounds

 If defined, an array of axis value bounds of length `.values.length`.
-Each bound is a two-element array with lower and upper bound with the same type as the axis values themselves.
+Each bound is a two-element array with lower and upper bound with the same data type as the axis values themselves.